benchase33/blog_copy/_posts/2022-06-13-confounding_modification.md

 lifespan = 100 - weight/10
 ```

 In our sample data, weight has a direct causal effect on both surgery and lifespan, but surgery does not have a causal effect on weight.
-We could build a linear regression model to test whether or not undergoing surgery has a causal effect on lifespan.
+We could build a linear regression model to test whether or not undergoing surgery has a causal effect on lifespan (i.e., outcome regression).
 Let’s see what happens if we do not properly handle the confounder, weight, and only include surgery as a predictor in the model:

 <p align="center">
   <img height="200" src="https://benchase33.github.io/testing.github.io/assets/conf_effmod_img/confounding.png">
 </p>

 We would estimate a significant and negative causal effect of surgery on lifespan, even though none exists in the data!
-Remember, we created ourdata such that **only weight** impacts lifespan.
+Remember, we created our data such that **only weight** impacts lifespan.
 Failing to include weight as a predictor here would incorrectly lead us to the conclusion that undergoing surgery reduces an individual’s lifespan.
 Now, let’s see what changes if we properly handle the confounder, weight, and include it as a predictor in the linear regression model:

 <p align="center">
   <img width="750" src="https://benchase33.github.io/testing.github.io/assets/conf_effmod_img/noconfounding.png">